SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 .. testcode:: arraysInferred

    -> shoppingList += "Baking Powder"
-   /> shoppingList now contains \(shoppingList.count) items, and someone is making *American* pancakes
+   /> shoppingList now contains \(shoppingList.count) items
-   </ shoppingList now contains 4 items, and someone is making *American* pancakes
+   </ shoppingList now contains 4 items

 You can also append an array of compatible items with the addition assignment operator (``+=``):